nikbearbrown/The-AI-BAC-Machine/Satyendra_Nath_Bose/README.md

 Can you write another episode of the The AI BAC Machine about X. Model it as an interview with X Emphasize why X is important.

 For an AI-BAC episode.
 Nik Bear, the narrator will explain most of it but there should be actual relevant quotes from the characters in the script.
-If no actual quotes then create quotes in the spirit of the character
+If no actual quotes then create quotes in the spirit of the character.

+Below is an example template of what should be included.

 # Satyendra Nath Bose - The Quantum Revolution
 ## A Complete Lecture Script (3-4 minutes)